Lindy932/carsales_dashboard/README.md

 ---

 ### 📌 **Lab 3 – K-Means Clustering Dashboard with Dynamic Filtering**
+- Developed a coordinated dashboard where clicking on a specific category in a bar chart assigns a unique legend color and highlights matching data points across all other charts.
+This interactivity helps users quickly spot trends, compare clusters, and better understand how variables relate to one another in a connected view.

 - Designed an interactive clustering tool using K-Means to segment car buyers and vehicle preferences.
 Integrated adjustable cluster counts and real-time filtering based on key variables (e.g., price, horsepower, MPG).
 Visualized cluster separation via scatterplots and centroids to support data-driven marketing strategies and customer segmentation.